doniurek/commands/find.md

 # `find`
 Find files

 `find` searches the directory tree rooted at each given starting-point.
 If no starting-point is specified, '.' (current directory) is assumed.

 `find [-H / -L / -P] <path> [expression]`
 The three options control how the `find` command should treat symbolic links.
 The default behaviour is never to follow symbolic links.
 This can be explicitly specified using the `-P` flag.
 The `-L` flag will cause the find command to follow symbolic links.
 The `-H` flag will only follow symbolic links while processing the command line arguments.

 Expression elements are whitespace-separated and evaluated from left to right.
-They can contain logical elements such.
+They can contain logical elements.
 An expression is composed of a sequence of things:
 - Tests
 - Actions
 - Global options
 - Positional options
-- Operators
+- Logical operators

 ## Options
 ### Tests